Ciarán Hinds: Career

 Hinds began his professional acting career at the Glasgow Citizens' Theatre in a production of Cinderella (1976).
 He remained a frequent performer at the Citizens' Theatre during the late 1970s and through the mid-1980s.
 During this same period, Hinds also performed on stage in Ireland with the Abbey Theatre, the Field Day Theatre Company, the Druid Theatre, the Lyric Players' Theatre and at the Project Arts Centre.
+Hinds made his feature film debut in John Boorman's Excalibur in 1981.
 In 1987, he was cast by Peter Brook in The Mahabharata, a six-hour theatre piece that toured the world, and he also featured in its 1989 film version.
 Hinds almost missed the casting call in Paris due to difficulties renewing his Irish passport.
 In the early 1990s, he was a member of the Royal Shakespeare Company.
+Hinds was featured in two notable television docudramas: Granada Television's docudrama Who Bombed Birmingham?
+(1990) in which Hinds portrayed Richard McIlkenny, a Belfastman falsely imprisoned for an IRA bombing; and HBO's docudrama Hostages (1993), where he portrayed Irish writer and former hostage Brian Keenan.

 He appeared in the title role of the RSC's production of Richard III in 1993, directed by Sam Mendes, who turned to Hinds as a last minute replacement for an injured Simon Russell Beale.
+On television, he played Edward Parker-Jones in the crime drama series Prime Suspect 3 (1993), Abel Mason in Dame Catherine Cookson's The Man Who Cried (1993), Jim Browner in The Memoirs of Sherlock Holmes episode "The Cardboard Box" (1994), Fyodor Glazunov in the science fiction miniseries Cold Lazarus (1996), Edward Rochester in Charlotte Brontë's Jane Eyre (1997), and the Knight Templar Brian de Bois-Guilbert in Sir Walter Scott's Ivanhoe (1997).
+Hinds played Captain Frederick Wentworth in the film adaptation of Jane Austen's Persuasion (1995).
+In 1996, Hinds acted as a police detective in episode "Confessions" of Tales from the Crypt.
 Hinds gained his most popular recognition as a stage actor for his performance as Larry in the London and Broadway productions of Patrick Marber's Tony Award-nominated play Closer.
 In 1999, Hinds was awarded both the Theatre World Award for Best Debut in New York and the Outer Critics Circle Award for Special Achievement (Best Ensemble Cast Performance) for his work in Closer.
-He was on stage in 2001 in The Yalta Game by Brian Friel at Dublin's Gate Theatre.
-He appeared on Broadway in The Seafarer by Conor McPherson, which ran at the Booth Theatre from December 2007 through March 2008.
-In February 2009 he took the leading role of General Sergei Kotov in Burnt by the Sun by Peter Flannery at London's National Theatre.
-Hinds returned to the stage later in 2009 with a role in Conor McPherson's play The Birds, which opened at Dublin's Gate Theatre in September 2009.
+Hinds was on stage in 2001 in The Yalta Game by Brian Friel at Dublin's Gate Theatre.
+He has featured in a number of made-for-television films, including a portrayal of the French existentialist Albert Camus in Broken Morning (2003) and the role of Michael Henchard in Thomas Hardy's The Mayor of Casterbridge in 2004, for which he won the award for Best Actor in a Drama Series at the 2nd Irish Film & Television Awards.